geom3trik/vizia-audio-synth/README.md

 # Step 6 - Adding control knobs

-Time to add some control's for the amplitude and frequency of our simple oscillator.
-First, add some entity id's to the Controller widget for the different knobs:
+Time to add some controls for the amplitude and frequency of our simple oscillator.
+First, add some entity ID's to the `Controller` widget for the different knobs:

 ```Rust
 ...